HabitRPG/habitica-android/README.md

 ##### [View Releases](https://github.com/HabitRPG/habitrpg-android/releases)

+Self-hosted builds published from this repository include two APKs in each release:

+- `habitica-self-host-debug.apk` – debuggable build with developer tooling enabled
+- `habitica-self-host-release.apk` – optimized release build ready for deployment

 If you Watch this repository, GitHub will send you an email every time we publish an update.

 ## Contributing